 Are you passionate about travel and thinking of becoming a travel agent?
 One of the first questions many aspiring agents ask is: Do I need a license to be a travel agent?
-The answer isn’t as straightforward as you might think.
+The short answer is no in most cases, but there are important exceptions depending on where you operate.
 Licensing rules vary by region, and while some states in the U.S. require it, others don’t.
-But even if it’s not mandatory, having a travel agent license can be a powerful tool for building credibility and unlocking opportunities in the travel industry.
+But even if its not mandatory, having a travel agent license can be a powerful tool for building credibility and unlocking opportunities in the travel industry.

 Let’s break it down and explore everything you need to know about getting licensed, the benefits, and whether you can operate without one.